oracle-livelabs/partner-solutions/store-files-in-apex-apps-using-objstr/create-a-document-management-application/create-a-document-management-application.md

 ### Prerequisites

+This lab assumes that you have:

+* The necessary privileges to create the resources in this lab.
+* Created the required OCI resources.
+* Created the Oracle APEX workspace, Oracle Database schema, and a developer or workspace administrator account.
-This lab assumes you have completed the preceding labs successfully, and have some experience developing Oracle APEX applications.
+* Some experience developing Oracle APEX applications.

 ## Task 1: Create a New Oracle APEX Application

-* After successful login to the workspace, click on the *App Builder* icon.
+1. After successful login to the workspace, click on the *App Builder* icon.
 ![Go to the App Builder](./images/navigate-to-app-builder.png)
-* Click the *Create* icon.
+1. Click the *Create* icon.
 ![Create a new application.](./images/create-a-new-oracle-apex-application.png)
-* Click the card item *New Application*.
+1. Click the card item *New Application*.
 ![Choose to create an application from scratch.](./images/create-application-from-scratch.png)
-* Enter the desired application name, and then click the button *Create Application*.
+1. Enter the desired application name, and then click the button *Create Application*.
 ![Provide an application name and then create it.](./images/provide-application-name.png)
-* Once the application has been created successfully, you will be redirected to the applications's home page.
+1. Once the application has been created successfully, you will be redirected to the applications's home page.
 ![The application's home page.](./images/access-application-home-page.png)

 ## Task 2: Setup a Workspace Web Credential